-Chocolate Wheatens are one of two types of biscuits I purchase from the shops.
-The other biscuit is a Granita.
-I buy these biscuits because I’m slack.
+Chocolate Wheaten biscuits are one of two types that I purchase from the shops.
+The other biscuit is a Granita (both from Arnott’s).
+I buy these biscuits because I’m a little lazy sometimes.
 What!
 No, I’m not.
-I have a lot of Pattiserie recipes that call for Granitas as an ingredient.
-I thought it’s about time I have a go at making them.
+I have a lot of Pattiserie recipes that call for Granitas as an ingredient, so I thought it’s about time I had a go at making them.

-Here’s a recipe I’ve played with and after making them I did a little extra work which I’ll post about next week.
-These biscuits are not overly sweet because they’re meant to be used as a granita (base for cheesecake etc.).
-Although with a little flourish of chocolate they can become Chocolate Wheatens or Wagon Wheels.
+Here’s a recipe I’ve played with.
+These biscuits are not overly sweet because they’re meant to be used as a Granita (base for cheesecake etc.).
+Although with a little flourish of chocolate they can become Chocolate Wheatens, or with some marshmallow you get Wagon Wheels.

 - 130 g Oats

 - 45 g milk

 - ¼ teaspoon Salt flaked salt 1/2 tsp